Saintedts/sgd_boosting/README.md

-# sgd_boosting
-Implementation of SGD &amp; Boosting
+# My implementation of SGD and Boosting